-Ok, so orange juice isn’t great for a sore throat or for strep throat.
-Any change it can help with a cough?
-It turns out that, yes, orange juice can help with a cough.
-This is because the citrus acid in orange juice forces the body to cough out phlegm, getting rid of excess phlegm in the lungs.
+While orange juice isn’t great for a sore throat or for strep throat, orange juice can help with a cough.
+This is because the citric acid in orange juice forces the body to cough out phlegm, getting rid of excess phlegm in the lungs.
 At the same time, the vitamin C in the juice helps to prevent the production of more phlegm in the body.
-So, with orange juice, you may find that your cough goes away more quickly.

 If you have a serious cold that turns into feverish flu, can orange juice help?
-It turns out that just like with colds, pumping vitamin C into your system when you have a flu probably won’t be that effective for boosting your immune system and shortening the lifespan of your flu.
-This is because you actually need to have vitamin C in your system before the flu begins.
-So, it may be best to up your daily vitamin C intake (perhaps with orange juice) to avoid bad flus instead of waiting for the flu to strike.
+As it turns out that just like with colds, pumping vitamin C into your system when you have the flu probably won’t be that effective for boosting your immune system and shortening the lifespan of your flu.
+This is because you actually need to have vitamin C in your system before the flu begins in order to benefit from the nutrient.
+So, it may be best to up your daily vitamin C intake (perhaps with citrus fruits or orange juice) to help lessen the severity of your future flu.

 While orange juice for a sore throat may not be as effective as we once thought, there are some other beverages that can immediately help with your symptoms.

-Lemon water when made from the juice of one full lemon contains 30.7mg of the RDA of vitamin C. This is roughly a third of the RDA of this vitamin for men and almost half of the RDA for women.
-Lemon water is a simple way to stay hydrated, and consume vitamin C, but will be much gentler on the throat than a glass of orange juice would be.
-One lemon contains 1.5 grams of sugar, which is considerably less than orange juice.
+Lemon water, when made from the juice of one full lemon, contains 30.7mg of vitamin C. This is roughly a third of the RDA of this vitamin for men and almost half of the RDA for women.
+Lemon water is a simple way to stay hydrated while also consuming vitamin C, but it will be much gentler on the throat than a glass of orange juice.
+One lemon contains 1.5 grams of sugar, making this beverage considerably lower in sugar than orange juice as well.

 Manuka honey tea

-Manuka honey can also be added to chamomile tea.
-As chamomile is naturally antibacterial is can help kill the bacteria causing the cold and sore throat.
-The anti-inflammatory properties of chamomile can ease the swelling and redness of a sore throat.
+For a more effective combo, Manuka honey can also be added to chamomile tea.
+As chamomile is naturally antibacterial it can also help kill the bacteria causing the cold and sore throat.
+The anti-inflammatory properties of chamomile can ease the swelling and redness that accompany a sore throat.

-Ginger is another tea that can remedy a cold and a sore throat.
+Ginger is an herb, commonly used in tea, that can remedy a cold and a sore throat.
 The spice can help combat nausea and stimulate the appetite which can help in recovering from a cold.
-Studies showed that ginger can be as effective as some anti-nausea medications.
+Studies showed that ginger can be as effective as some anti-nausea medications in fighting nausea.

-Orange juice may be good for a cold and a sore throat when looking at the vitamin C content, but it's not the best remedy.
-Saltwater, manuka honey, and ginger tea can ease the symptoms of a cold while also fighting the bacteria causing it.
+While the vitamin C content of orange juice is considered to be good for a cold or sore throat, it is not necessarily the best remedy.
+Salt water, manuka honey, and ginger tea can do a better job of easing the symptoms of a cold while also fighting the bacteria causing it.

-If you would prefer to drink orange juice, dilute it with to reduce the sugar.
-You will still reap the benefits as even just half a cup of pure orange juice meets 100% of the RDA.
+If you would prefer to drink orange juice, we recommend diluting it with water to reduce not only the sugar concentration but the overall acidity.
+Doing it this way will still have you reap the benefits, as even just half a cup of pure orange juice meets 100% of the RDA.

-Orange juice can help with reducing the severity of a cold if it is drunk daily to help you meet the RDA of vitamin C, but there are other less sugary sources to choose from.
-As the acidity can be an irritant for your throat, consuming vitamin C from less acidic fruits and vegetables, will be a better solution.
+Orange juice can help with reducing the severity of a cold or the flu if it is consumed daily to help you meet the RDA of vitamin C, but there are other less sugary sources to choose from.
+As acidity can be an irritant for your throat, consuming vitamin C from less acidic fruits and vegetables will often be a better solution.